thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 4. How to configure parameterized a JUnit test?
 5. How to define write the concrete parameterized JUnit test?
 6. How to execute the JUnit test?
-7. How to find results test results ?
+7. How to find results test results?

 **Tools and frameworks**